squalomail/sqm-mc-magento1/README.md

 To enable SqualoMail For Magento:

-1. Go to System -> Configuration -> MAILCHIMP -> SqualoMail Configuration -> Select scope on your Magento’s back end.<br />
+1. Go to System -> Configuration -> SQUALOMAIL -> SqualoMail Configuration -> Select scope on your Magento’s back end.<br />
 2. Click the <b>Get API credentials</b> and place your SqualoMail credentials, then an API Key will be shown.<br />
 3. Paste the API Key on SqualoMail For Magento’s configuration and click <b>Save Config</b><br />
 4. When the page is loaded again select the desired audience to sync with the Magento’s newsletter audience.
 At this point your Magento subscribers will start being sent to the configured SqualoMail audience.<br />